-It's true that no guitar, whereever it's made can be anything but hand built to some extent.
+It's true that no guitar, wherever it's made, must be hand built to some extent.
 No machine can address all the facets of construction like a human hand.

 THAT said, many operations can be done by machine, but at the cost of design flexibility.
 We all know what the necks of certain companies will feel like because they set their machinery up to "bulk out" the heavy work.